Dr Glen Anderson

-Dr. Anderson has developed high quality graphically organized, colour coded slides to facilitate student learning in challenging core areas of the law curriculum.
+Dr. Anderson has developed high quality graphically organized, colour coded and image-laced slides to stimulate eidetic memory and facilitate student learning in challenging core areas of the law curriculum.
 He has also authored detailed learning materials.
 These multifarious resources form the foundation for a high end virtual presence and blended learning.

 His courses are suitable for internal and external (fully online) methods of delivery.